Earlier Stroke Care With Telemedicine

-When someone suffers a stroke, timing is everything.
-The sooner a patient is treated, the better their chances of preventing permanent disability or worse.
-Unfortunately, many stroke patients, especially in rural or underserved areas, face challenges in accessing prompt specialized stroke.
-Telehealth for stroke services enhances diagnosis, delivery of stroke care, and post-acute care, particularly in regions with limited access to specialized neurological care.
+When a stroke occurs, timing is everything.
+Early treatment improves a patient’s chances of avoiding disability or worse.
+Unfortunately, many stroke patients in rural or underserved areas face challenges in accessing specialized stroke care.
+Telehealth stroke services enhance diagnosis and delivery of immediate and post-acute care.

-This article explains how telehealth for stroke and remote patient monitoring (RPM) programs work and supporting research about the benefits of using these technologies.
+This article explains how telehealth stroke and remote patient monitoring (RPM) programs work and provides supporting research about the benefits of using these technologies.

 What is Telehealth for Stroke in Post-Acute Care?

-Telehealth brings stroke expertise directly to the patient through real-time virtual telemedicine technology for real-time consultation with emergency providers and remote stroke specialists for rapid diagnosis and treatment of stroke patients.
-According to the Telestroke Services Market Report (2024), the global market for telestroke services was valued at $1,550 million in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 14.5% through 2032.
-This surge is fueled by increasing stroke incidence worldwide and these advancements in telemedicine technology.
+Telehealth brings stroke expertise to the patient through telemedicine technology for real-time consultation with emergency providers and remote stroke specialists.
+This newer service enables the rapid diagnosis and treatment that stroke patients need.
+The Telestroke Services Market Report (2024) states the global market for telestroke services was valued at $1,550 million in 2022 and may grow at a compound annual growth rate (CAGR) of 14.5% through 2032.
+This surge is fueled by increasing stroke incidence worldwide and advancements in telemedicine technology.

 Telehealth for stroke involves using secure videoconferencing and data-sharing platforms to connect patients with remote stroke specialists.
-This allows neurologists and other stroke experts to evaluate the patient’s condition and provide real-time guidance to the local medical team on the most appropriate course of treatment.
+This allows stroke experts to evaluate the patient’s condition and provide real-time guidance to the local medical teams.

-When a potential stroke patient arrives at a hospital or emergency department, the local healthcare providers can initiate a telestroke consultation.
+When a potential stroke patient arrives at a hospital, the local healthcare providers are ready to initiate a telestroke consultation.

 Telehealth Stroke Care Research

-Recent research demonstrates the effectiveness of telehealth for stroke diagnosis and care.
-A Columbia University randomized controlled trial examined the feasibility of their Telehealth After Stroke Care (TASC) program for aiding in blood pressure control post-discharge.
-The TASC model integrated telehealth components, including nurse-supported remote blood pressure monitoring, tailored education materials, and video visits with the care team.
+Research demonstrates the effectiveness of telehealth for stroke diagnosis and care.
+A Columbia University trial examined the feasibility of a Telehealth After Stroke Care (TASC) program for aiding in blood pressure control post-discharge.
+The program integrated telehealth with nurse-supported remote blood pressure monitoring, tailored education materials, and video visits with a care team.

 Compared to usual care, the TASC intervention led to significantly better blood pressure reductions at 3 months (-16 mmHg vs +3 mmHg).
 Furthermore, TASC demonstrated significant improvements in blood pressure control among Black and Hispanic stroke survivors, populations that often face disparities.
 Among Black patients, the rate of controlled blood pressure increased from 40% at baseline to 100% at 3 months with TASC versus only 14% to 29% with usual care.

-This research provides compelling evidence that telehealth solutions like remote patient monitoring and virtual visits can enhance secondary stroke prevention, especially for underserved communities.
-Beyond blood pressure management, telestroke has been shown to increase the timely delivery of clot-busting medications like tPA for ischemic strokes.
+Telehealth solutions like RPM and virtual visits can enhance secondary stroke preventio.
+Beyond blood pressure management, telestroke increases the timely delivery of clot-busting medications like tPA for ischemic strokes.
 A systematic review found that telestroke consultations reduced door-to-needle times for tPA administration by an average of 30 minutes compared to conventional care.

-With stroke outcomes highly time-dependent, this acceleration of treatment can translate into lives saved and disabilities prevented.
-Overall, the growing research highlights how telehealth transforms the stroke care landscape by providing equitable access to specialized acute and post-acute stroke expertise regardless of geographic location.
+The acceleration of treatment among stroke patients can translate into lives saved and disabilities prevented.
+Telehealth transforms is improving stroke care by providing equitable access to specialized acute and post-acute stroke expertise regardless of geographic location.
 As technology advances, telehealth will likely play an increasingly vital role in the stroke care continuum.

 Remote Patient Monitoring in Stroke Recovery

 High blood pressure is the most controllable risk factor for stroke.
-Telehealth stroke post-acute care uses remote patient monitoring (RPM).
+Telehealth stroke post-acute care uses remote monitoring.
 RPM allows physicians to track vital signs and trends in blood pressure readings and observe patients’ responses to medications.
-With RPM, thresholds can be set so qualified healthcare professionals receive real-time alerts if a patient’s blood pressure reads too high.
+With RPM, thresholds can be set so care teams receive real-time alerts if a patient’s blood pressure reads too high.

 A remote blood pressure monitor that is easy to use at home for telehealth stroke recovery is among the best patient options.
-For example, Tenovi’s BPM blood pressure monitor eliminates complicated setup and is user-friendly.
+Tenovi’s BPM blood pressure monitor eliminates complicated setup and is user-friendly.
 The Tenovi RPM blood pressure monitor is an FDA-cleared, cellular-connected blood pressure monitor.
-Using a cellular network, it transmits patient vital sign monitoring data through the Tenovi Cellular Gateway.

 Understanding Telehealth for Stroke